Baan Dam Museum

 Baan Dam Museum (พิพิธภัณฑ์บ้านดำ), also known to foreigners as the Black House Museum, is a private art museum comprising a mixture of traditional northern Thai buildings with unconventional and contemporary architecture, designed by Thawan Duchanee.

 History

-Since 1975, Baan Dam Museum has been constantly created for more than 40 years.
+Since 1975, Baan Dam Museum has been constantly curated for more than 40 years.
 Many art institutes in Thailand and overseas have offered scholarships to researchers who have lived near Baan Dam for the past 25 years.

 Buildings

 The museum covers an area of about 160,000 square meters, consisting of over 40 different structures scattered around the site.
 Each building has its own unique name and the.

 Cathedral

 The Cathedral (Art Museum Building; Thai: มหาวิหาร), was designed by Thawan Duchanee and built by Baan Dam's engineers in 1999 - 2009.
 It took 7 years to build.
 The inspiration of the cathedral is the combination of wood cultures such as form, shape, philosophy etc. with contemporary creativity, Buddhist art and modern architecture.
 The purpose of the cathedral is for activities such as drawing and recalling the doctrine of Buddhism.

 The cathedral is a large single-story rectangular building with an east-west alignment, raised from the ground about 2.8 meters on brick.
 The structure is wood with Thai style decor named Bua pattern at the base each of 44 large wooden pillars.
 The roof is steeply pitched with four-tiers in Lanna style covered with unglazed clay tiles and decorated with Thai and Lanna features such as swan tail (Thai:หางหงส์), balalee (Thai:บราลี), tiered (Thai:ฉัตร), and There are three large doors at the east and west ends with stairs leading up to them.
 The side is a sliding door.
 The building is 20.30 meters wide, 44 meters long and 44 meters high.
 The interior has exhibits of various forms of visual arts created by Thawan Duchanee.